andrefaraujo/videosearch/README.md

     > make # Making vlfeat
     > sudo ln -s bin/glnxa64/libvl.so /usr/lib/libvl.so #sym-link it to your library

-Build and test SIFT extraction:

-    > cd $mypath/videosearch/indexer/local_descriptors/
-    > make # Making programs for extracting, reading and writing features
-    > ./test_extract

-You can also test reading a ".siftb" file (you can look at test_read.cc code for an example on how to read SIFT features binary files):

-    > ./test_read # under $mypath/videosearch/indexer/local_descriptors/

-A larger scale extraction of features can be done with (look at the code of the shell script for more details):

-    > ./run_sift_extraction.sh # under $mypath/videosearch/indexer/local_descriptors/

 Test keyframe extraction:

     > cd $mypath/videosearch/indexer/keyframes